ME-ICA/tedana/docs/approach.rst

 Next, ``tedana`` applies TE-dependent independent components analysis (ICA) in order to identify and remove TE-independent (i.e., non-BOLD noise) components.
 The dimensionally reduced optimally combined data are first subjected to ICA in order to fit a mixing matrix to the whitened data.
-This generates a number if independent timeseries (saved as **meica_mix.1D**), as well as beta maps which show the spatially loading of these components on the brain (**betas_OC.nii.gz**).
+This generates a number if
+independent timeseries (saved as **meica_mix.1D**), as well as beta maps which show the spatially loading of these components on the brain (**betas_OC.nii.gz**).

 .. image:: /_static/a13_ica_component_timeseries.png

 Linear regression is used to fit the component time series to each voxel in each echo from the original, echo-specific data.
-This results in echo- and voxel-specific betas for each of the components.The beta values from the linear regression can be used to determine how the fluctutations (in each component timeseries) change across the echo times.
+This results in echo- and voxel-specific betas for each of the components.
+The beta values from the linear regression can be used to determine how the fluctutations (in each component timeseries) change across the echo times.